I don’t know about you but I love Christmas. I love Christmas, like I love Shakespeare.

-To go along with our newly colored Christmas cards, we get stuck in writing our own Christmas card poems.
+To go along with our newly colored Christmas cards, we get stuck into writing our own Christmas card poems.
 I love to convince my students that if all else fails, they could be the Hallmark writers of the future.
 I haven’t yet taught this lesson (it usually takes about 2 hours) yet without cracking up at what the kids come up with.
 It’s Christmas hilarity at its best.

-In this lesson I teach my students 7 different techniques for writing Christmas poems.
+In this lesson, I teach my students 7 different techniques for writing Christmas poems.
 For our youngest students (aged 11) this is a great introduction to the rhetorical and literary devices that they will later analyze.
-For older students (16 -18) this lesson takes the devices we analyze everyday but now we get to twist and turn until they work for us.
+For older students (16 -18) this lesson takes the devices we analyze every day, but now we get to twist and turn until they work for us.

 As Christmas approaches students who know me begin to ask “when we will do the funny poems lesson Miss?” and kids, who I taught years ago, will stop me in the playground and say “Miss do you remember that lesson when…”